Selmer MK VI Tenor 56xxx First Year Rarity

 Continue reading

-Selmer MK VI 96xxx Original US dark lac/engraved (sold)
+Selmer MK VI 236xxx Original Player

 Continue reading